zergcomcat/Theory-of-Information-Field/FAQ_en.md

 # Theory of Information Field (TIF) — Technical FAQ

-This repository contains the core runtime engine simulation of the Theory of Information Field (TIF).
-TIF is a systems analysis framework that conceptualizes physical reality through the prism of Computer Science and database architecture.

 The architecture operates on a strict, unidirectional e2e legitimate chain:
 $$\text{Information} \longrightarrow \text{Logic} \longrightarrow \text{Mathematics}$$